arman-ali-dev/become-software-engineer/README.md

 Whether you are a **beginner student** or someone looking to strengthen your skills,
 this guide will help you move from **zero to professional software engineer**.

-# Second Year Roadmap – Become a Perfect & High-Level Software Engineer
+## Become a Perfect & High-Level Software Engineer

 This roadmap is designed to guide you through the essential topics and tools for become a skilled software engineer.